ciscoheat/sveltekit-superforms/README.md

 - For advanced data structures, forget about the limitations of `FormData` - Send your forms as devalued JSON, transparently.
 - Client-side validators for direct feedback.
 - Generate default form values from validation schemas.
+- Proxy objects for handling data conversions to string and back again
 - Give feedback with auto-updating timers for long response times, based on [The 3 important limits](https://www.nngroup.com/articles/response-times-3-important-limits/).
 - Even more care for the user: No form data loss by preventing error page rendering.
 - Hook into a number of events for full control over submitting, result, updates...